Recommendations and Practices for Content Caching on a Mac

 Here are the key network environments where content caching can be safely utilized:

 1. Networks with NAT for both the content cache and connected devices.
-NAT helps to translate private IP addresses into public ones, and content caching remains compatible within such environments
+NAT helps to translate private IP addresses into public ones, and content caching remains compatible within such environments.

 2. Content caching can also function optimally on Networks with Publicly Routable IP Addresses.
 This applies whether devices within the network operate on public IP addresses or use NAT.
+You can check a Mac’s public IP address with an IP lookup tool.

 3. You can also optionally employ content caching for devices tethered to a Mac.
 This works in situations where multiple devices are provisioned simultaneously using Apple Configurator.